Blackboard Logo

 • Date/Time: content is only available after a certain point in time, and/or until a certain point in time

-• Performance: content is only visible to course members who have reached a certain performance criteria – such as achieving a score in a test, or achieving a certain grade via the Learn Ultra GradeBook
+• Activity: content is only visible to course members who have reached a certain performance criteria.
+For assessed items, this could include achieving a score in a test, or achieving a certain grade via the Blackboard Gradebook.
+For unassessed items such as documents, media or course links, the activity includes unopened, opened/started or where the student has marked the item as complete.

 You can create multiple rules and release conditions to support more complex branching logic within a course.